The Truth about Yield

 There are multiple variations of “yield,” each having a different purpose, calculation and set of benefits and shortcomings.
 With multiple yields quoted as well as distortions due to the recent market volatility, it can be confusing for clients to know which yield to use when evaluating bond funds today.
 The table below provides this much-needed clarity, highlighting some of the most commonly-used bond fund yields, what they are meant to do, benefits, shortcomings and our thoughts on each in today’s environment, with specific focus on the industry standard, SEC yield.

 Key Takeaways: Although the SEC yield is a standardized yield used across the industry, due to extreme rate volatility in 2022, it has broken down for funds utilizing securitized bonds, such as mortgage-backed and asset-backed securities.
-Because the SEC yield uses historical purchase price in its calculation (vs. current pricing for YTM), it is causing yields for funds holding securitized bonds to be artificially lower than they actually are and not a true indicator of their future return potential.
+Because the SEC yield uses historical purchase price in its calculation (vs. current pricing for YTM), it causes yields for funds holding securitized bonds to be artificially lower than they actually are and not a true indicator of their future return potential.
 For example, securitized bonds purchased before 2022 still reflect lower yields despite the reality that the market has repriced yields significantly higher.
 In the end, while some of the other yield calculations can provide insights, we believe net YTM (YTM less any fees) is a more accurate and better indicator of future returns, reflecting current market prices across security types.

 Yield calculations in action